cortexrd/Knack-Toolkit-Library/README.md

 ### iFrameWnd

+To use this feature, you must set the iFrameWnd flag to true in the ktl.core.setCfg function.

 Create a new Login Page and give permission to all users.
 Set Page Name
 to: **iFrameWnd**.
 Its URL should automatically be set to **iframewnd**.
 This page will be the placeholder for the next features.
 For now, leave